meadesmn/Group-Project/README.md

 ## Which data are we going to use?

 - Daily stock price from 04/01/2023 to 04/30/2024 (need to eliminate the last month to have 10 years exactly).
-- GDP and inflation information on a monthly basis if possible.
+- GDP, unemployment and inflation information on a monthly basis if possible.

 ## Main objectives